Department Overview

 If you choose not to take advantage of the online prepayment service you may continue to make advance payments via cash or check, which should be made payable to the School Lunch Activity Fund.
 Please write your child’s full name and pin number on the check.
 You can view your student’s transactions and balance even if you don’t use the online prepayment system.
 All you need to do is set up an account.
 There is no fee involved.

 If your child qualifies for free or reduced meal prices, this information is noted in the system and the meal will be processed just as it is for all other students without any special indication to the student.
-If you are concerned about a food allergy that your child has, please notify the cafeteria with this information.
-If indicated, a warning will appear on the cashier’s screen for a review of the items on the student’s tray.

 All students will be required to enter their six-digit pin # when purchasing breakfast or lunch.
 Please contact our office if you need assistance with your student’s pin number.
 Note that parents must enter two zeros in front of their student’s pin number when setting up or using their account in the online prepayment system.